How to Automate Customer Service for Real Results

 Redefining the Agent Role

 Once automation is handling the simple stuff, the job of a customer service agent gets a serious upgrade.
 Their value is no longer measured by how many basic tickets they can churn through in an hour.
-Instead, it's about their ability to build relationships, show real empathy, and navigate the tricky, nuanced problems that bots can't touch.
+Instead, it’s all about their ability to build relationships, show real empathy, and navigate the tricky, nuanced problems that bots can't touch.

 This fundamentally changes what you need from your training and development.
 Agents have to become masters of escalated conversations and learn to use AI tools to find information in a flash.
 They're no longer just responders; they're strategic relationship managers.